devcontainers/devcontainers.github.io/supporting.md

 The CLI can take a `devcontainer.json` and create and configure a dev container from it.
 It allows for prebuilding dev container definitions using a CI or DevOps product like GitHub Actions.
 It can detect and include dev container features and apply them at container runtime, and run [lifecycle commands](implementors/json_reference/#lifecycle-scripts) like `postCreateCommand`, providing more power than a plain `docker build` and `docker run`.

-### <a href="#dev-containers-cli" name="dev-containers-cli" class="anchor"> Dev Containers CLI </a>
+### <a href="#dev-containers-cli" name="dev-containers-cli" class="anchor"> VS Code extension CLI </a>

-There is a Dev Containers extension [`devcontainer` CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within the Dev Containers extension or through the command line.
+VS Code has a [CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within the Dev Containers extension or through the command line.

 ### <a href="#dev-containers" name="dev-containers" class="anchor"> Visual Studio Code Dev Containers </a>